int SubSteps { get; set; }

 Description

-It is important to note that the total number of physics ticks per second is calculated as tickrate * SubSteps.
-For example, if your tickrate is 90 and you set SubSteps to 1000, the engine will perform 90,000 physics steps per second, which can significantly impact performance.
-Therefore, it is crucial to adjust this value carefully based on your specific needs and performance constraints.
+The default value for SubSteps is 1, which generally provides good performance and accuracy.
+However, if you increase this value, be aware that the number of physics ticks per second will be the product of the tickrate and the number of substeps.
+For example, if your tickrate is 90 and you set SubSteps to 1000, the engine will perform 90,000 steps per second, which can significantly impact performance.

 Usage